practical-artificial-intelligence-841/website/content/slides/week5/week5.md

 COMP 741/841 Week 5

 ## Agenda
-- Lab 1 and 2 feedback
 - Constraint Satisfaction
 - Getting started on Lab 4
 - Assigned reading

-## Lab 1 and 2 Feedback
-- ...

 ## Constraint Satisfaction Problem (CSP) Example
-- **Map coloring problem** and the four-color map theorem
+- **Four-color map coloring theorem**
     - No more than **four colors** are required to color the regions of any map
     - Such that **no two adjancent regions** have the **same color**.
-- Example of CSP
+- Map coloring problem example:
-    - Color a map of the U.S.
+    - Color the map of the U.S.
-- CSP Represention
+- Map coloring problem can be represented as a CSP
     - How do we represent the US map coloring with constraints?
-- CSP Search
+- Map coloring problem solvin process: CSP search algorithm
     - What CSP algorithm solves the problem?

 ## Representation of a CSP
-CS is represented by 3 components:
+CSP is represented by 3 components:
 - Set of variables
     - Example: 50 variables represent the 50 states
-- Domain of values assoiated with each variable
+- Domain of values associated with each variable
     - Example: 4 colors (e.g., green, blue, orange, magenta)
-- Constraints among variables
+- Constraints or relationships among variables
     - Example: no two neighboring states are colored with the same color

 ## Solving a CSP
-Assign values to variables such that all constraints are satisfided
+Assign values to variables such that all constraints are satisfided.

 Algorithm: Depth-first search search combined with:
 - **Variable order heuristic**